rajkbess/hackathon/README.md

   * Multiple CDM parties can map to same Corda Party.
 The mapping is maintained in simple wrapped map called `NetworkMap`

-* Metadata about the CDM event becomes an `EventMetadata` output state of this transaction
+* Metadata about the CDM event becomes an output `EventMetadataState` state of this transaction

 ### Writing events to the ledger